jeremyosborne/wayward-mod-learnings/README.md

 # Wayward Mod Learnings

-A mod for learning how to build a [Wayward mod](https://github.com/WaywardGame/types/wiki/Prerequisites).
-We try to do as much as possible within a theme.

-The theme for our mod is `charcuterie`.
+The theme for our [Wayward mod](https://github.com/WaywardGame/types/wiki/Prerequisites) is `quality of life` and `learning how to mod Wayward`.

 ## What this mod does

+- Send a translated message to the player in game, warning them they are using this experimental mod.
+Commented with `// -- Send message to player` in code.
-- Modify existing content
+- Content: modify existing
     - Removes the following recipes as they conflict with our theme.
-Any items premade before this mod is loaded will remain, they just won't be craftable.
+Any items premade before using this mod will remain, they just won't be craftable.
 Commented with `// -- Recipes to Remove` in code.
         - Pemmican
         - Cooked Pemmican
+- Content: add new
+    - `twig bundle`, commented with `// -- Add new recipe: twig bundle`
+        - Quality of life improvement for the established player.
+For when you would rather keep your stone stills around and use them with less mouse clicks.
+1 twig bundle should be enough to purify one batch of water.

 ## TODO

-- [ ] Make bundle of twigs and leaves.
-Quality of life improvement for the established player.
-Each bundle will bump the fire level up by one (embers -> almost extinguished -> struggling... etc).
-    - [ ] Purpose to bump up fire level, which seem to be separated by a value of 150.
-    - [ ] Demonstrate `onUse` with definition for stokeFire, see https://waywardgame.github.io/interfaces/iitemdescription.html#onuse
 - [ ] Make smoker doodad

 ## Dev Notes